wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 = What do I get in this free version? =

-Spreadsheet like view of products, search and navigation, ability to delete multiple items at once, a quick edit link to jump to WP e-Commerce editing screen.
+Spreadsheet like view of products, search and navigation, limited inline editing, ability to delete multiple items at once, a quick edit link to WP e-Commerce editing screen.

 = What does the Pro version give me? =

-Pro version allows inline editing right within the spreadsheet view and a powerful Batch Update screen where you can apply multiple smart update actions to all selected items.
+Pro version allows inline editing on all fields right within the spreadsheet view and a powerful Batch Update screen where you can apply multiple smart update actions to all selected items.

+It also gives the fuzzy, warm feeling of supporting further development of the plugin.

 == Screenshots ==

-1. Smart Manager
+1. Products Dashboard

+2. Orders Dashboard

+3. In-page Order Details

 == Changelog ==

+= 0.6.0 =
+* Order Management features added - search, navigate, inline editing
+* Product dashboard now allows editing name and price in Lite version
+* Can search on product names within an order / session id
+* Filter orders by date range
+* Batch update order status, notes and track id
+* Add order notes / track id right from the grid view
+* See order details without leaving the page
+* Bring up product editing screen of WPeC without leaving the page
+* Alert messages replaced with slide down notifications
+* Improved search performance
+* Added Facebook like button.
+We would love to get your likes! ;-)

 = 0.5.7 =
 * Fixed a problem which caused blank screen on Smart Manager page